exponea/exponea-ios-sdk/Documentation/push-notifications.md

 By default, if an iOS app receives a notification while the app is in the foreground, the notification banner is not displayed.

-In iOS 10 and later, you can show foreground notifications by implementing a `UNUserNotificationCenterDelegate` and telling iOS to display the banner.
+In iOS 15 and later, show foreground notifications by implementing `UNUserNotificationCenterDelegate` and telling iOS to display the banner.

 1. Create a class that implements `UNUserNotificationCenterDelegate`.
 2. Override `userNotificationCenter(center:willPresentNotification:withCompletionHandler)` and return at least the alert type to its completion handler